jnsrikanth/gaipl-alpha-ai/code/src/README.md

 The GLPI (Gestionnaire Libre de Parc Informatique) serves as the core engine, providing inventory management, ticketing, and service catalog capabilities.
 It offers a comprehensive ITIL-compliant service management framework.

 ### FastAPI Backend
-A modern Python-based API service that extends GLPI functionality with custom business logic and serves as an integration layer between the frontend and GLPI core.
+A modern Python-based API service located in `IPE-AI/llm-backend/api/` that extends GLPI functionality with custom business logic and serves as an integration layer between the frontend and GLPI core.
 It provides:
-- RESTful API endpoints
+- RESTful API endpoints with automatic OpenAPI documentation
 - WebSocket support for real-time chat functionality
-- Authentication and authorization
+- Authentication and authorization with JWT token handling
 - Custom business logic implementation
+- Integration with Ollama for AI-powered assistance
+- Asynchronous processing capabilities
+- Database abstraction with SQLAlchemy and Pydantic models
+- Middleware for request processing, CORS handling, and error management
+- Environment-based configuration system
+- Comprehensive logging and monitoring

 ### React Frontend
 A responsive and intuitive user interface built with React, providing: